-To keep your deliverability high and bounce rate low, it's a best practice to routinely clear out all users that have bounced several times.
+To keep your deliverability high and bounce rate low, it's a good idea to routinely clear out all users that have bounced several times.

-Iterable automatically unsubscribes users who hard bounce from whatever channel that email was sent from.
-These hard-bounced email addresses can still cause future bounces, however (for example, if there's more than one marketing channel).
+Iterable automatically unsubscribes users who hard bounce from a channel that an email is sent from.
+These hard-bounced email addresses can still cause future bounces, for example, if there's more than one marketing channel.

-Create the dynamic list, using a segmentation query like the one below.
+Create the dynamic list, using a segmentation query like this one.

-You can choose however many bounces you'd like.
-The higher the number, the more conservative the clearing out will be.
-The list will be smaller if the number of bounces is higher.
+Choose however many bounces you'd like.
+The higher the number, the more conservative the clearing out will be, and the smaller the list will be.

-Click Refresh (in the top-right corner) to search for users who match the segmentation query.
+Click Refresh Results to search for users who match the segmentation query.

 Then, in the Export to CSV window, select only the email field.

-Toggle Trigger workflows from this list? to determine whether or not unsubscribe events associated with this change should trigger any relevant workflows.
+Toggle Trigger workflows from this list? to determine whether or not unsubscribe events associated with this change should trigger any relevant journeys (formerly called workflows).

 Review the subscribes to make sure you want to unsubscribe them.

-Repeat this process periodically to help maintain an optimal deliverability and keep a low bounce rate.
+Repeat this process periodically to help maintain optimal deliverability and a low bounce rate.

 For more information about bounce types, as determined by Amazon SES, see Bounce Types.